 Boys Varsity Soccer, coached by Adrian Burgess (Head Coach/Trainer), Jonas Valenti (Goalkeeping/Assist.
 Coach), Ilker Dugan (Assistant Coach/Trainer) and Gregor Roach (Volunteer Assist.
 Coach), had a spectacular season with a record of 11-2-2.
 Captains Malik of Mozambique and Marco of Japan led our squad through their biggest loss to the nation powerhouse, South Kent, but by the end of the season had helped the team grow to defeat them when they faced each other again at the final game of the season.
 Alberto from Italy was the top goal scorer, averaging ~1.2 goals per game.
 His predecessor as top goal scorer was Daigo of Japan, who over the course of the season also became a set piece specialist.
 The attack could not have commenced without the hard-nosed tackles and defensive talents of Mingi of South Korea, or Theo of Germany.
 The record could not have stood without the acrobatic, disciplined, and dedicated leadership of the first team goalkeeper Reí of Japan.
 This year the varsity team was composed of 11 nationalities and overall, the season was a huge success.
 The boys are anxious to start indoor winter conditioning, and then Spring training for the next upcoming Fall Season.

 Girls Varsity Soccer’s fall season was unlike any other as athletes and coaches from 14 nationalities got to know one another and became a team.
+Coaches Miriam Ortiz and Adam Bavone pushed the players on the team to improve.
 For some athletes, the season was about developing the skills for a sport they already loved.
 For others, it was about discovering a new passion and challenging themselves to learn something new.
-The resilience of this team is admirable as they did not become discouraged when many scheduled matches were cancelled due to unprecedented times.
+The resilience of this team is admirable as was the leadership of the three captains; Siren of Norway, Zoë, and Abigail of the US collectively guided the team.
 In a season of five soccer matches, they were victorious in three.
-As our season ended in our last victory match, the athletes hugged each other and cried because as one of the players stated, “we were more than a team, we were a family.”
+Abigail was top goal scorer averaging 2 or more goals per game.
+Siren and Karjord of Norway repeatedly worked together to bring the ball up the field.
+The team was low on numbers, but these players showed resilience as some of them played entire games without breaks.
+Natalie and Valentina of Italy also showed great confidence on the field by volunteering to be the team goalies.
+As our season ended in our last victory match, the athletes hugged each other and congratulated one another, as one of the players stated, “we were more than a team, we were a family.”

 Girls Varsity Volleyball started the season off with a challenging game against the league champions team from Riverdale after only a week into our training.
 With only 7 starting vaccinated players, we managed to hold our own, and while we lost the first match, our spirits remained high.
 Skill and energy improved from then on.
 The team worked hard at every practice and stood the trials of multiple games – 3 per week to be in-fact, leading us to several victories with ace serving and great blocks and diving liberos!
 The team grew as one and learned to depend on each other and performed phenomenal plays.
 One of our highlights was our game against Storm King; we traveled far to clinch a last minute YouTube-marvelous-moment with only 7 players and no subs.
 It was amazing!
 The season ended in a mere 4 losses and glorious 10 wins, making us – Bill Roach, Head coach and Sinead Kelly, Assistant Coach – very proud coaches.